jedahan/kickstarter/readme.md

 ## Installation and Testing

-To install ksr system/virtualenv-wide: `pip install .` To use without installing: `alias ksr=$PWD/bin/ksr` The tests require [assert.sh](https://github.com/dansoton/assert.sh), which can be installed with: `cd assert.sh; git submodule init; git submodule update; cd ..`
+To install ksr system/virtualenv-wide `pip install .`

+To use without installing: `alias ksr=$PWD/bin/ksr`

+The tests require [assert.sh](https://github.com/dansoton/assert.sh), which can be installed with `git submodule update --init --recursive`

 Run the tests via `./tests.sh`

 This has only been tested on python 3.5 on osx.

 ## Quick Reference

-Here is an example session:
+Here is an example session, which should give you a feel for typical commands:

 ```bash
 > project Awesome_Sauce 500